yehyob/WebAR_TEST/README.md

-# WebAR_TEST
+# WebAR TEST

+nft-image and videos are in folder [assets]

-all tracking images are in assets/image
+all tracking images are in folder [image]

 ## Group A